vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/14_THE_COUNTRYS_MISFORTUNE.md

 ' ^ meant affection.'

-" Can you conceive anybody with the faintest knowledge of law putting forward such a sug- gestion seriously, that he was entitled to write these articles in self-defence ?
+" Can you conceive anybody with the faintest knowledge of law putting forward such a sug###gestion seriously, that he was entitled to write these articles in self-defence ?
 This is the right that Mr. Tilak put forward in his defence yesterday.
 I think the accused must have